Feature / March 2, 2026

 Another Trumpian innovation has been a lack of interest in manufacturing consent for any of this.
 One reason is the persistent rhetoric of the War on Terror: Trump simply called Maduro’s government a “terrorist organization,” much as Noem and Miller did to justify the executions of Good and Pretti, and much as Trump did in his first term when describing the protesters who marched against the killing of George Floyd in 2020.
 When Pretti’s status as a gun owner wobbled conservatives’ faith in ICE, MAGA strategist Steve Bannon, who occasionally postures as an opponent of endless war, doubled down on the “terrorist” rhetoric on his podcast.
 All of it attests to how durably the politics of counterterrorism has stifled dissent, intimidated opposition, and enabled state violence—and to how well Bannon, Trump, and MAGA learned from the ever-shifting targets of the War on Terror that, ultimately, the terrorists are whoever the powerful insist they are.

 Of course, Trump can also rely on a pliant media to color inside the lines he draws.
 After the Caracas raid, mainstream news outlets breathlessly foregrounded its tactical acumen and backgrounded the reality that the US had once again overthrown a sovereign head of state to seize oil resources.
 As the Iran War coalesced, with the buildup of US sea and air forces, news coverage became as bellicose and hidebound as during the buildup to the Iraq invasion.
 “Before Any Strike on Iran, U.S. Needs to Bolster Air Defenses in Mideast,” read a typical Wall Street Journal headline.
-You didn’t learn anything in that article about any planning for what would happen the day after Trump and Israeli Prime Minister Benjamin Netanyahu launched their illegal and unprovoked aggression, an omission reminiscent of the disinterest that 2003-era journalism had in what would happen after George W. Bush overthrew Saddam Hussein.
-That day after, it turns out, is characterized by the assassination of Supreme Leader Ayatollah Ali Khamenei; the shocking bombing of a girls’ elementary school in Minab that killed at least 153 people, including dozens of children; the deaths of three US troops; and destruction in the UAE, Bahrain, Kuwait, Israel, and elsewhere.
+You didn’t learn anything in that article about any planning for what would happen after Trump and Israeli Prime Minister Benjamin Netanyahu launched their illegal and unprovoked aggression, an omission reminiscent of the disinterest that 2003-era journalism had in what would happen after George W. Bush overthrew Saddam Hussein.
+That first day after, it turns out, is characterized by the assassination of Supreme Leader Ayatollah Ali Khamenei; the shocking bombing of a girls’ elementary school in Minab that killed at least 153 people, including dozens of children; the deaths of three US troops; and destruction in the UAE, Bahrain, Kuwait, Israel, and elsewhere.

 It has become fashionable to speak of Minnesota as the War on Terror coming home.
 The truth is that the War on Terror was always being waged simultaneously at home and overseas.
 Federal forces targeted non-Muslim immigrant communities along with Muslim ones as soon as the Twin Towers fell on 9/11.
 Not only were ICE and CBP created in that climate, but as early as the multi-state raids on Swift meatpacking plants in 2006, ICE was terrorizing working-class immigrants at scale.
 What is happening now is that US citizens are getting a taste of the treatment previously reserved for noncitizens—and for marginalized communities who live the vulnerable reality of conditional citizenship.